openmrs/openmrs-plir-dockerized-setup/README.md

   6. The running Pipeline will listen to any  any data changes  added in to OpenMRS and route them to the FHIR server through OpenHIM.

-  7. Invoke the **collect-data** FHIR Operation using the Get request below to generate the relevant Dataset for TX_PVLS
+  7. Invoke the **collect-data** FHIR Operation using the GET request below to generate the relevant Dataset for TX_PVLS

           GET: http://localhost:8090/fhir/Measure/TX-PVLS/$collect-data?periodStart=<date>&periodEnd=<date>

-  8. Invoke the  **evaluate-measure** FHIR Operation using the Get request below for the  indicator calculation based on CQL evaluation
+  8. Invoke the  **evaluate-measure** FHIR Operation using the GET request below for the  indicator calculation based on CQL evaluation

          GET: http://localhost:8090/fhir/Measure/TX-PVLS/$evaluate-measure?periodStart=<date>&periodEnd=<date>